 The dashboard is customizable so you can choose which part of the screen shows what data.
 To customize the dashboard all you need to do is drag cards into the location you want.
 You can also use out-of-the-box templates if you want to save time.

 You have complete control over the data you see in Domo.
 Magic ETL allows you to sequence and combine data sources with a drag-and-drop interface.
 For example, you can join data from MySQL and Excel.
 Another perk of this setup is that you don’t have to learn SQL to interact with your datasets.
 You can also deploy custom R or Python scripts if you want to add additional analytics functions like forecasting.

 Of course, there are also real-time alerts and push notifications to keep you updated on any changes.
 With apps available for iOS and Android you can stay in the loop no matter where you are.
 To view the pricing of Domo you’ll have to contact the sales team directly.
 You can download the 30-day free trial.

 Choosing a Cloud Analytics Tool

 Depending on your use case, there are a plethora of cloud analytics tools at your disposal.
+We think the AppOptics offering from SolarWinds will cover most networks types and sizes.
 Whether you want to martial the business intelligence capabilities of Microsoft Power BI or the performance monitoring prowess of a tool like IBM Cognos Analytics, there are plenty of choices.